deltabravo777/deltabravo777/README.md

   Outside websites I enjoy playing Starcraft in my free time and at the time of writing this I am ranked Diamond 1v1 and 4v4

 - Languages and Frameworks:
-> C# (including Generics, Asynchronous Programming, LINQ, Serialization, Streams, Reactive Extensions and Events), HTML ~ CSS ~ Bootstrap 5,
+- Full Stack Web Developer.
+Exemplary in C# (including Generics, Asynchronous Programming, LINQ, Serialization, Streams, Reactive Extensions and Events).
+Proficient in ASP.NET (including Authentication and Authorization, SQLite, Database Migrations, Route Encryption, Email Confirmation and Password Reset).
+Introductory in C++
- ASP.NET Core (including Authentication and Authorization, SQLite, Database Migrations, Route Encryption, Email Confirmation and Password Reset) ~ SQL ~ Razor ~ React
+- Comfortable with HTML, CSS, Bootstrap 5, SQL Server Management Studio (T-SQL), and Razor.
+Familiar with React, Angular and other SQL databases.
+Furthering expertise with MIT OpenCourseWare, acquired concepts including Electrical Engineering / Circuits on top of Databases & Algorithms (search and sort algorithms, graphs, and paths, and dynamic programming)

 - I have spent time working on a few projects if that interests you